(214) 390-7947 (Overseas Callers)

 In addition, you are needed to assist the project with administrative tasks and fundraising so that the project may run smoothly, and adequate resources are available for elephant care.
 General maintenance of facilities will also be appreciated.

-Eco-farm Project: The elephant project has an eco-farm to grow healthy, fresh and organic produce and medicine for the elephants and for food used in the project’s restaurant (where you will eat).
-The project focuses on an enrichment program to grow chemical-free fruits, vegetables and herbs and educates locals on the importance of healthy and organic foods.
+Eco-farm Project : The elephant volunteer project in Sri Lanka has an eco-farm to grow healthy, fresh, and organic produce and medicine for the elephants and for food used in the project’s restaurant (where you will eat).
+The project focuses on an enrichment program to grow chemical-free fruits, vegetables, and herbs, and educates locals on the importance of healthy and organic foods.
 Uniquely, the project uses elephant-dung fertilizer instead of harmful chemicals and is hoping to help local farmers do the same.

-Mobile Veterinary Unit (MVU): The elephant project works with an MVU to transport veterinarians, volunteers and medical supplies throughout Sri Lanka to provide free medical treatment to elephants.
-Vet care can be very costly, so the program focuses on providing assistance to elephant owners who may not otherwise be able to afford their elephant’snecessary care.
+Mobile Veterinary Unit (MVU) : The elephant conservation volunteer project in Sri Lanka works with an MVU to transport veterinarians, volunteers and medical supplies throughout Sri Lanka to provide free medical treatment to elephants.
+Vet care can be very costly, so the program focuses on providing assistance to elephant owners who may not otherwise be able to afford their elephant’s necessary care.

 The MVU is a more efficient and less costly way to care for all Sri Lankan elephants.
 The MVU may travel hundreds of miles a day, so this is a great opportunity for volunteers to see more of the country and gain direct veterinary experience.

-After-school English Program: You will help to lead English lessons for a community after-school program started by the elephant project, who hopes to expand their educational programs in the future.
+After-school English Program : You will help to lead English lessons for a community after-school program started by the Elephant Project, which hopes to expand its educational programs in the future.

 Lessons are every Tuesday, Wednesday and Thursday and are one hour long each.
 Student ages vary greatly, from very young to late twenties.
 The lessons are meant to be fun and interactive.
 No teaching experience is necessary.